OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-10.md

 He defends the cause of the fatherless and the widow, and loves the foreigner residing among you, providing them with food and clothing.

 ## Deuteronomy 10:19
-And you are to love those who are foreigners, for you yourselves were foreigners in Egypt.
+Show love to those who are foreigners, for you yourselves were foreigners in Egypt.

 ## Deuteronomy 10:20
-Fear the Lord your God and serve Him.
-Hold fast to Him and take your oaths in His name.
+Revere the Lord your God and serve Him.
+Stay close to Him and make your oaths in His name.

 ## Deuteronomy 10:21
 He is your praise, and He is your God, who has performed for you those great and awesome wonders you witnessed with your own eyes.